msyoostat/extreme_dstm/README.md

 # real_data
 ## data
-- pm2_5_hour_5.RData: This dataset contains PM2.5 measurements used in Section 7, focusing on Arkansas, Oklahoma, and southwestern Missouri from March 19 at 00:30 to March 30 at 23:30.
+- pm2_5_hour_5.RData: This contains PM2.5 measurements used in Section 7, focusing on Arkansas, Oklahoma, and southwestern Missouri from March 19 at 00:30 to March 30 at 23:30.
 The original data are from NASA’s GEOS-CF v1.0 system (Keller et al., 2021).
-- hourly3_basis_170_4_2_crs.RData: This dataset contains the local basis functions used for PM2.5 dataset.
+- hourly3_basis_170_4_2_crs.RData: This contains the local basis functions used for PM2.5 dataset.
 ## code
 - pm_2_5_full_stable.R: This is the code to fit the "stable" model described in Section 7.1.
 - pm_2_5_full_vg.R: This is the code to fit the "variance-gamma" model described in Section 7.1.